 Free Parking is also available at Carol’s Dollar Mountain Lodge with shuttle service to the East Entrance starting 45 minutes before the concert and ending approximately 45 minutes after the concert.

 The Welcome Center and Store is your one-stop resource to best enjoy the concerts.
 Find answers to questions, helpful advice, useful picnicking items, Festival swag, and lost and found, all in one place!
-Open from 1:00-3:30 PM and 5:00-8:00 PM on performance days (closed during the performance).
+Open during rehearsals and from 5:00-8:00 PM on performance days (closed during the performance.)

-Pre-Concert Chats are held 45 minutes before most Pavilion concerts, next to the Paver Bar on the lawn—these 30-minute chats offer insightful, entertaining introductions to the concerts before most performances at the Pavilion.
-There is no Pre-Concert chat before the Celebrating Frontline Heroes (August 2), Gala (August 4), Summer Music Institute (August 6), or Pops (August 14) concerts this year.
-Operations Director R.L.
-Rowsey hosts these informative speaking events, joined by Associate Conductor Sameer Patel and special guest speakers, including Festival orchestra members and soloists.
+Pre-Concert Chats are held 45 minutes before most Pavilion concerts, next to the Paver Bar on the lawn.
+These 30-minute chats offer insightful, entertaining introductions to the concerts before most summer performances.
+There is no Pre-Concert chat before the July 31 Gala Concert, August 14 Pops Concert, or August 16 “Hornucopia” Chamber Concert.

 The Blue Route (free) from Warm Springs, Ketchum, and Elkhorn Springs stops at the Pavilion Lot.
 The Red Route (free) from Elkhorn neighborhoods stops at Dollar Circle.
 The Valley Route (free) from Bellevue and Hailey stops at Dollar Circle.